 The "File Name" column includes links to File Summary Pages where the user can learn more about each file.

 Users can add individual file(s) to the cart using the cart button next to each file.
 Alternatively, all files that match the current facet filters can be added to the cart using the menu in the top left corner of the table:

 File Summary Page

-The File Summary page provides information a data file, including file properties like size, md5 checksum, and data format; information on the type of data included; links to the associated case and biospecimen; and information about how the data file was generated or processed.
+The File Summary page provides information about a data file, including file properties like size, MD5 checksum, and data format; information on the type of data included; links to the associated cases and biospecimen; and information about how the data file was generated or processed.

 The page also includes buttons to download the file, add it to the file cart, or (for BAM files) utilize the BAM slicing function.

 In the lower section of the screen, the following tables provide more details about the file and its characteristics:

 - Associated Cases / Biospecimen: List of cases or biospecimen the file is directly attached to.